denamielleonardo/portfolio/README.md

 ## Automatic Build and Deploy

-- **Run the script to automatically build and deploy on github** ./deploy.sh
+- **Run the script to automatically build and deploy on github** ./deploy.sh "commit message"
 - **Website link** [https://denamielleonardo.github.io/portfolio/]

 ## Manual Build and Deploy